shamangary/Keras-real-time-age-gender-estimation-demo/README.md

 I have tried skvideo.io and pyav and something else...

-Using anaconda to install moviepy is the best option for python3.5 with opencv3.1 or opencv3.2.
+[Replacement of cv2.VideoCapture] Using anaconda to install moviepy is the best option for python3.5 with opencv3.1 or opencv3.2.
 --
 ```
 conda install -c conda-forge moviepy